Ida Odinga: Career

 In a 2012 interview with CNN International, Odinga elaborated on her life as a politician's wife.
 She told CNN's Felicia Taylor, "It's good to be a wife, but it's good to be an educated wife.
 Being a wife, it's just not a position of subordination—it's a position of strength."

 In November 2018, Odinga endorsed Bill 2018, which would amend the Constitution of Kenya to guarantee the nomination of female candidates and MPs to Parliament.
 While she publicly supported the bill, which she said would increase leadership posts for women MPs, Odinga also noted that women had never had the opportunity to compete equally with male politicians in politics.
 Odinga appeared in Parliament to support sitting women MPs during the debate.
 However, the bill failed to pass in the National Assembly in February 2019, despite vocal support from Ida Odinga, President Uhuru Kenyatta, and other prominent politicians and activists.

 In 2019 Odinga emphasized that she would not endorse anybody for the 2022 general election and people are free to choose anyone they want.

 In June 2020, Ida's husband, a former prime minister, traveled to the United Arab Emirates for hospital treatment.

-Her husband died on the 15th of October 2025.
+Her husband died on 15 October 2025.

+She was appointed by President William Ruto to be the permanent representative for Kenya at the United Nations Environment Programme (UNEP) in 2026, where she works todate.